Ethereum price gains alongside increase in volume

-In the last 24 hours, EOS, Pudgy Penguins and Celestia emerge as top gainers, while DeXe, Tether Gold and PAX Gold are the top losers.
+In the last 24 hours, Pepe, Brett (Based) and Virtuals Protocol emerge as top gainers, while Four, Tether Gold and PAX Gold are the top losers.

 Cryptocurrency prices FAQs